teiniker/teiniker-lectures-computerscience/configuration-management/coding-standard/README.md

 ## General Rules

 * **Line Widths**
-    * _Rule_: The width of all lines in a program shall be limited to a maximum of 80 characters.
+    * _Rule_: The **width of all lines** in a program shall be limited to a maximum of **80 characters**.

     * _Reasoning_: From time-to-time, peer reviews and other code examinations are conducted on printed pages.
     To be useful, such print-outs must be free of distracting line wraps as well as missing (i.e., past the right margin) characters.

 * **Braces**
-    * _Rule_: Braces shall always surround the blocks of code, following `if`, `else`, `switch`, `while`, `do`, and `for` statements; single statements and empty statements following these keywords shall also always be surrounded by braces.
+    * _Rule_: Braces shall **always surround the blocks of code**, following `if`, `else`, `switch`, `while`, `do`, and `for` statements; single statements and empty statements following these keywords shall also always be surrounded by braces.

-    * _Rule_: Each left brace `{` shall appear by itself on the line below the start of the block it opens.
+    * _Rule_: Each left brace `{` shall appear by itself on the **line below the start of the block** it opens.
     The corresponding right brace `}` shall appear by itself in the same position the appropriate number of lines later in the file.

     * _Reasoning_: There is considerable risk associated with the presence of empty statements and single statements that are not surrounded by braces.
 Code constructs like this are often associated with bugs when nearby code is changed or commented out.
 This risk is entirely eliminated by the consistent use of braces.\
     The placement of the left brace on the following line allows for easy visual checking for the corresponding right brace.

 * **Parentheses**